 If you’ve never had any interaction with a turntable before, it can be simply defined as the device used by DJs to mix and control music.
 In most cases, they are connected to a laptop and use a particular software that offers more options for mixing music.

-The device has various parts such as jog wheels, faders, touch strips, knobs, and other components used to deliver various music effects.
+The device has various parts such as jog wheels, faders, touch strips, knobs, and other components used to deliver various musical effects.
 Most modern controllers come with an LCD screen which is used to monitor the activity log and software.

 It is easy to remap the controls to react to however you want them to do, as the controller is basically like a gateway to the software which has control over the music.
 The majority, if not all, turntables have an in-built sound card, meaning that you do not have to connect an external sound card.